June 20, 2018 4 min read

 One thing that I noticed was stopping me from making smoothies was all the mess of chopping up the fruit, and also the need to clean the blender because our blender didn't fit in the dishwasher.
 Now I cut up fruit as soon as I buy it, and freeze it in little snap lock bags.
 If my four year old doesn't eat the whole banana, I'll pop what's left in the snaplock bag in the freezer too.
 For me it's win win win because I feel like there's less waste, less mess, less time spent in the kitchen, and the frozen fruit makes the smoothie nice and cold.
 Here's one of my favourite recipes.

 1/2 banana (frozen)

-Put everything in the smoothie maker and mix it until the little pieces are no longer visible.
+Put everything from your mesh produce bag in the smoothie maker and mix it until the little pieces are no longer visible.
 You can also add a few spinach leaves if you're feeling extra healthy.